-• Inform patients that ERLEADA has been associated with SCARs (including SJS/TEN and DRESS), which can be life-threatening or fatal.
+• Inform patients that ERLEADA has been associated with SCARs (including SJS/TEN and DRESS), which can be fatal or life-threatening.
 Advise patients to stop taking ERLEADA and contact their healthcare provider or seek medical attention right away if they experience signs or symptoms of SCARs [see Special warnings and precautions for use (4.4.5)].